 Create a master folder in Work In Progress.
 Save your project and preferences there.
 When launching the application, always reset the preferences to your own.
 Animation projects, by default, save to the last targeted volume and if you do not reset, your files may be misplaced into another user's folder.
 When backing up your project or moving it, always take the master folder and all its contents, including project file, preferences, and render files.

 Sometimes the complexity of a project as well as other attributes, such as resolution, can affect the performance of your software.
 Modeling and Animation software is memory (RAM) intensive.

 Work from Work in Progress, never from the Drop Box or removable media.

 Delete the work history to free memory and save your work at various stages.

 Work in wireframe or quick shade when necessary, rather than in high resolution mode.

 - Change the camera's perspective to refresh your workspace.

 Render to Work In Progress.
-Back up to a Firewire drive or on CD.
-Do not render to the Drop Box, or your application will crash and your progress will be lost.
+Back up to an external drive.
+Do not render to the Drop Box or to a remote drive, or your application will crash and your progress will be lost.

 Leaving your workstation while rendering is at your own risk.
 If you are unable to monitor your project as it renders, place the rendering sign.
 If users need to use your station, they may minimize your application and get to work on their own projects.
 To avoid unexpected surprises, monitor your render, or at least check on it frequently.